 Can you give a summary of your particular involvement in the investigation?

 “I was particularly interested in determining whether hydrocarbons had already reached the riser when the BOP was activated.
-This was of significant importance because once reservoir fluids enter the riser, the risk of taking huge volumes of explosive gas at surface on the drilling rig becomes extremely high.
+This was of significant importance because once reservoir fluids enter the riser, the risk of taking huge volumes of explosive gas at the surface on the drilling rig becomes extremely high.

 “It is important to note that throughout the investigation I found the operator who contracted us in to be very objective with a transparent goal to determine the real causes of the incident, no matter who was at fault – the primary goal was to know what happened and how we can prevent a similar situation in the future.”